 Power can enter the high voltage batteries from a variety of sources.
-Most commonly shore power can re-fill the batteries in one night.
-Unlike Tesla's road charging infrastructure challenge.
-Marina's that service yachts of this size have 50a, 220 power available.
+Most commonly, shore power can re-fill the batteries in one night unlike Tesla's road charging infrastructure challenge.
+Marinas that service yachts of this size have 50a, 220 power available.
 Second, "always on" source of power are the solar panels.
-Solar panels do not feed the high voltage batteries directly.
-They provide power to the 24 volt house battery bank.
+Solar panels provide power to the 24 volt house battery bank.
 The first use of solar is to cover all house needs.
 Next, when the house battery bank is full, a DC/DC multi-directional converter will send power to the high voltage batteries.
 Finally, the DC genset can provide power while underway giving our yachts the same functionality of the original diesel model.

 In this configuration we leave a diesel engine in one of the two hulls.
 We then modify the alternator on that engine for a significant increase in power generations.
 We expect this version of hybrid yacht to be more popular as it combines the old and known diesel technology with the newer electric motors.
 This design also allows for a higher top speed.
 A catamaran will run straight or with very little rudder adjustment on a single engine.
-Some catamarans are even designed to only have one engine, Aspen is one example.
+Some catamarans, such as Aspen, are even designed to only have one engine.
 This model also allows for zero emission operation by using the electric motor.
 Again, it is sized so typical single day use can be all electric.
 Extended cruising can be done by using a combination of the electric and diesel motors.
 While it is possible to integrate the diesel and electric motor controls we choose to keep them separate for a fully redundant blue water system.

-One hybrid design worth mentioning is placing both an electric motor and diesel engine on the same shaft.
-This is the method Green Line uses and we think it is necessary to electrify monohulls at this point in time.
-The typical configuration uses a smaller electric motor, usually 20kW for electric propulsion at low speeds.
+A Parallel hybrid system places both an electric motor and diesel motor on the same propeller shaft.
+This system was popularized by Green Line and we believe it is the best way to electrify monohulls at this point in time.
+The typical configuration uses a smaller electric motor, usually two 20kW motors is all you need for 6-9 knots.
 Near docks and in 5 mile an hour zones passengers enjoy the silence and cleanliness of electric.
 For higher speed operation the diesel kicks in and users have the best of both worlds.